google-marketing-solutions/vigenair/README.md

 1. Navigate to the [Apps Script Settings page](https://script.google.com/home/usersettings) and `enable` the Apps Script API.
 1. Navigate to the directory where the source code lives and run `cd ui`
 1. Run `npm install` to install dependencies.
-1. Run `npm run deploy` to build, test and deploy (via [clasp](https://github.com/google/clasp)) all UI and Apps Script code to the target spreadsheet / Apps Script project.
+1. Run `npm run deploy` to build, test and deploy (via [clasp](https://github.com/google/clasp)) all UI and Apps Script code to the target Apps Script project.
 1. Navigate to the directory where the Angular UI lives: `cd src/ui`
 1. Run `ng serve` to launch the Angular UI locally with Hot Module Replacement (HMR) during development.